Must-knows about your journey between France and Switzerland

 International journeys by private bus companies

 Getting from Paris to Switzerland by bus is possible too.
 A few commercial operators offer direct bus transfers, or journeys with just 1 change, from Paris to larger Swiss cities.
+Some rides take place overnight.
 Examples:

-Note that such buses don’t necessarily leave from the center of Paris or near one of the major rail stations.
+Note that such buses don’t necessarily leave from the center of Paris.

 Find commercial bus rides here.